ntmoore/ntmoore.github.io/broken_things/dishwasher.md

 Notified Maytag/Whirlpool on 18 April.
 Replaced the dishwasher with new, took the old unit to the metal scrapper in town, and Maytag/Whirlpool called me 21 May to tell me they couldn't "help me out" if there was no old unit available for them to look at (pictures weren't good enough I guess).

+Update, 2026-01-12: bought a new unit, it failed in the same way a year later, got it repaired under warranty by a technician, it failed the same way a year later, and I then replaced it with a model from a different (NOT Maytag/Kenmore/Amana) manufacturer.

 ![picture of the broken filter](./Maytag_Dishwasher/broken-filter-1.jpg)
 ![picture of the broken filter](./Maytag_Dishwasher/broken-filter-2.jpg)
 ![picture of the broken filter](./Maytag_Dishwasher/broken-filter-3.jpg)